SchulzLab/SNEEP/docs/examples.rst

   -n number threads (default 1)
   -p pvalue for motif hits (default 0.05)
   -c pvalue differential binding (default 0.01)
-  -b base frequency for PFMs -> PWMs ( /necessaryInputFiles/frequency.txt)
-  -s file where the computed scales per motif are stored ( necessaryInputFiles/estimatedScalesPerMotif_1.9.txt) -a if flag is set,  all computed differential bindinding affinities are stored in <outputDir>/AllDiffBindAffinity.txt -f additional footprint/open chromatin region file in bed file format -m if flag is set, the  maximal differential binding affinity per SNP is printed
+  -b base frequency for PFMs -> PWMs (/necessaryInputFiles/frequency.txt) -a if flag is set,  all computed differential bindinding affinities are stored in <outputDir>/AllDiffBindAffinity.txt -f additional footprint/open chromatin region file in bed file format -m if flag is set, the  maximal differential binding affinity per SNP is printed